rjriel/qlik-core-workshop/README.md

     file and gets the docker image up and running.
 3. wait a few seconds and run `docker ps` to ensure the image is running. you should see a line that includes `qlikcore/engine` under the IMAGE header.

+## Step 2 - Loading data into the Engine

+1. ensure step 1 has been completed and the engine is running
+2. `cd data-load`
+3. `npm install`
+4. `npm start`